frdmn/dotfiles/README.md

 ./bootstrap
 └── Basically the base wrapper that I use to install and update the
     dotfiles as well as interact with the `ansible-playbook` command.

+./group_vars/all
+└── This file contains variables that apply to all groups available.

 ./hosts
 └── The inventory file for Ansible, for now it only contains the